Older drivers are keeping their licenses longer and driving more miles than ever before.

-Licensing requirements and restrictions: Some states restrict driving activities for people with certain medical conditions or after a serious accident or traffic violation.
+Some states restrict driving activities for people with certain medical conditions or after a serious accident or traffic violation.
 Depending on their ability, older drivers may be limited to driving during daylight hours or on nonfreeway types of roads.
-In most states restrictions such as these can be placed on anyone’s drivers’ license, regardless of age, if his or her medical condition warrants it.
+In most states restrictions such as these can be placed on anyone’s drivers license, regardless of age, if his or her medical condition warrants it.

-A 2014 study published in the journal Injury Epidemiology found that no policy in state drivers license renewal laws examined was found to have a significant impact on fatal crash involvement of drivers younger than 85 years of age.
-However two provisions had some effect on the involvement of older drivers in fatal crashes.
-Mandatory in-person renewal was associated with a 31percent reduction in the fatal crash involvement rates of drivers ages 85 and older.
+A 2014 study published in the journal Injury Epidemiology found that no policy in state drivers license renewal laws examined had a significant impact on fatal crash involvement of drivers younger than 85 years of age.
+However, two provisions had some effect on the involvement of older drivers in fatal crashes.
+Mandatory in-person renewal was associated with a 31 percent reduction in the fatal crash involvement rates of drivers ages 85 and older.
 In states where in-person renewal was not required, requiring drivers to pass a vision test was associated with a similar reduction for drivers age 85 and older.
 But in states where in-person renewal was required, mandating a vision test was not associated with any additional reduction, along with requiring a knowledge test or an on-road driving test.
 Results were also not statistically significant for laws that require more frequent renewal or requiring healthcare providers to report cases concerning their patients’ driving ability.

 © Insurance Information Institute, Inc. - ALL RIGHTS RESERVED